openshift/ansible-service-broker/docs/auth.md

 ### Basic auth secret
 There is another part to basic auth, that is the username and password used to authenticate against the broker.
-While the basic auth implementation can be backed by different backend services, the currently supported one is backed by a [Secret](https://docs.openshift.com/container-platform/3.5/dev_guide/secrets.html).
+While the basic auth implementation can be backed by different back end services, the currently supported one is backed by a [Secret](https://docs.openshift.com/container-platform/3.5/dev_guide/secrets.html).
 The secret needs to be injected into the pod via a volume mount at the `/var/run/asb_auth` location.
 This is where the broker will read the username